F461 Health Sciences

 Graduate Program Coordinator

-The Department of Environmental & Occupational Health Sciences offers three graduate degrees: Master of Science, Master of Public Health, and Doctor of Philosophy.
-The areas of emphasis are environmental and occupational hygiene (PhD) industrial hygiene and safety (MS), toxicology (PhD/MS), environmental health (MS), and occupational and environmental medicine or environmental and occupational health (MPH).
+The Department of Environmental and Occupational Health Sciences offers three graduate degrees: Master of Science, Master of Public Health, and Doctor of Philosophy.
+The areas of emphasis are environmental and occupational hygiene (PhD), industrial hygiene and safetyoccupational and environmental exposure sciences (MS), environmental toxicology (PhD/MS), environmental health (MS), and occupational and environmental medicine or environmental and occupational health (MPH).

 The concurrent MPH/MPA or MS/MPA degree programs with the Daniel J. Evans School of Public Affairs seek to educate students who bring substantive public health knowledge and a strong policy and management orientation to their professional careers.
 With several courses that satisfy degree requirements in both programs, students are able to earn the two degrees in a shorter period of time than if the degrees were taken separately.
 Applicants must apply to both programs.

-Prerequisites for admission to the MPH Occupational and Environmental Medicine program include a doctoral degree (MD, DO or equivalent) with prior coursework in physics, chemistry, calculus, and biology.
-Concurrent residency applicants must satisfy additional prerequisites including graduation from a Class A medical school (United States, Canada, or equivalent) and completion of one year of approved internship.
+Prerequisites for admission to the MPH occupational and environmental medicine program include a doctoral degree (MD, DO or equivalent) with prior coursework in physics, chemistry, calculus, and biology.
+Concurrent UW residency applicants must satisfy additional prerequisites including graduation from a Class A medical school (United States, Canada, or equivalent) and completion of one year of approved internship.
 Three years in primary care specialty is also encouraged.

 International applicants are also required to submit official scores for the Test of English as a Foreign Language (TOEFL).
 TOEFL scores of 580 (237 computer) or higher are required for admission to the MS, MPH, and PhD programs.